howonlee/mertonon/docs/v0_6_roadmap.md

 - [ ] Users CRUD - i think do this the new way? we can keep the validation semantics, call it through event i guess
 - [ ] Self user view
 - [ ] All users view
-- [ ] Grid view reframe
-- [ ] Other views reframe

-- [ ] FE only generation - db generation. re-frame will make this easier (re-frame will make this practicable lol)
-- [ ] FE testing with generation
 - [ ] Logout BE test
-- [ ] Remove postgres requirement for build

-- [ ] Grid CRUD sidebars reframe
-- [ ] See if it was easy enough that we might do it all this week and kill statecharts. if not, no biggie
 - [ ] Redirect after login, logout, intro...
-- [ ] Make the buttons say more sensible stuff when we log in or out or whatever
-- [ ] Outline the essay for real
 - [ ] Update mertonon.com

 - [ ] Changelog